pwcberry/pwcberry.github.io/rmit/books/design-patterns/structural-patterns.md

 ## Structural Patterns

 * concerned with how classes and objects are composed to form larger structures
-* structural _object_ patterns describe ways to compose objects to realize new functionality, particulary at run-time
+* structural _object_ patterns describe ways to compose objects to realize new functionality, particularly at run-time

 ### Adapter

 <table class="software-pattern">
 	<tr>
 		<th>Intent</th>
 		<td>Convert the interface of a class into another interface clients expect.
-Adapter lets classes work together that couldn't otherwise becasue of incompatible interfaces</td>
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces</td>
 	</tr>
 	<tr>
 		<th>Applicability</th>